henryli12/Birp-Converter/README.md

 ## Running Program

-Executing `bin/birp` will the the program.
+Executing `bin/birp` will run the program.

 Here is a detailed usage of `bin/birp`:
 <pre>